mmerce/python/docs/index.rst

 Samples
 -------

-To provide quick access to your row data you can create a ``sample``.
+To provide quick access to your raw data you can create a ``sample``.
 Samples are in-memory objects that can be queried for subsets of data by limiting their size, the fields or the rows returned.
 The structure of a sample would be::